MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 > [Register your domain](https://insider.windows.com/en-us/for-business-organization-admin/)

 __NOTE:__
-* The Windows Insider Program only supports domains in Azure Active Directory (and not Active Directory on premises) as a corporate authentication method.
+* The Windows Insider Program only supports registration of domains in Azure Active Directory (and not Active Directory on premises) as a corporate authentication method.
 * Once a domain is registered, administrators do not have to register each device or user with the Windows Insider Program in order to apply Insider Preview installation polices.
 * To get the most benefit out of the Windows Insider Program for Business, organizations should not use a test tenant of AAD.
 There will be no modifications to the Azure AD tenant to support the Windows Insider Program as it will only be used as an authentication method.

 ## Join devices to Azure Active Directory
 In order to receive Insider Preview builds through Windows Update, devices must be joined to the same Azure AD domain that was registered with the Windows Insider Program.
+For devices on a local Azure Directory not already joined to Azure AD, follow these steps:
+### To Join invidual devices to Azure AD
+1. Open Settings, and then select Accounts.
+2. Select Access work or school, and then select Connect.
+3. On the Set up a work or school account screen, select Join this device to Azure Active Directory.
+4. On the Let's get you signed in screen, type your Azure AD email address (for example, alain@contoso.com), and then select Next.
+5. On the Enter password screen, type your password, and then select Sign in.
+6. On the Make sure this is your organization screen, review the information to make sure it's right, and then select Join.

-To join a device to your organization's Azure Active Directory see [Join your work device to your organization's network](https://docs.microsoft.com/en-us/azure/active-directory/user-help/user-help-join-device-on-network)
+See also [Join your work device to your organization's network].(https://docs.microsoft.com/en-us/azure/active-directory/user-help/user-help-join-device-on-network)

+### To Join multiple devices
+To join multiple devices on Azure Active to your Azure AD domain, it is recommended that you join directories using AD Connect.
+For more details, see: [Integrate your on-premises directories with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect)

 ## Create and manage policies
-Installation of Insider Preview builds can be managed using Windows Update for Business settings.
-These settings can be configured using Group Policy or MDM Policies.
+Installation of Insider Preview builds can be managed using Windows Update for Business which can be configured using Group Policy or MDM Policies.

-__NOTE:__
-* In order to receive Insider Preview builds through Windows Update, devices must be joined to the same Azure AD domain that was registered with the Windows Insider Program.

 ### Set using Group Policy
-Use the [Group Policy Management Console](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753298)(GPMC) in Windows Server 2012 R2 or later to set the following policies on domain-joined devices:
+Use the [Group Policy Management Console](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753298)(GPMC) in Windows Server 2012 R2 or later to set the following policies on domain-joined devices.
 __NOTE:__ Group Policies for Insider Preview builds can only be set using GPMC and cannot currently be set using Windows Server Update Services (WSUS) or System Center Configuration Manager.

 __Allow Telemetry__.
 To enable installation of Insider Preview builds on a device, telemetry must be set to level 2 (enhanced) or higher.
-Group Policy: __Computer Configuration/Administrative Templates/Windows Components/Windows UpdateData Collection and Preview builds/Allow Telemetry__
+1. In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows UpdateData Collection and Preview builds/Allow Telemetry__
+2. Click Enable.
+3. In the drop-down box, select "2-Enhanced" or "3-Full"".

 __Manage preview builds__.
-This setting enables or prevents installation of Insider Preview builds on a device.
-You can also decide to stop preview builds once the release is public.
+This Windows Update for Business setting enables or prevents installation of Insider Preview builds on a device.
+You can also decide to stop Insider Preview builds once the Windows release is public.
-Group Policy: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received.__
+1. In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received.__
+2. Click Enable.
+3. For "Set the behaviour for receiving preview builds, select "Enable preview builds".

 __Branch Readiness Level__.
-This setting allows enables distribution of Insider Preview builds on a PC.
+This Windows Update for Business allows enables distribution of Insider Preview builds on a PC.
 It also lets you to choose between preview flight rings, and defer or pause the delivery of updates.
-Group Policy: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__
+1. In GPMC, go to: __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business/Select when Preview Builds and Feature Updates are received__
+2. Click Enable
+3. For "Select the Windows readiness level for the updates you want to receive", select your desired Ring.
+4. For "After a Preview Build or Feature Update is released, defer receiving it for this many days", enter a number up to 365.
+5. For "Pause Preview Builds or Feature Updates starting" enter date.

 ### Set using MDM policies
 To set the policies above using non-Microsoft MDM service providers, using the CSP settings below.
 For guidance on configuring CSPs, see [CSPs in MDM](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers#csps-in-mdm).